CANADA FX DEBT-C$ strengthens as inflation higher than expected

 expectations for a 0.9 percent rise in consumer prices.

-the Bank of Canada to cut interest rates.
-The bank has signaled
+on the Bank of Canada to cut interest rates.
+The bank has

 Economists had anticipated that a jump in prices in February